Tennessee State University: Academics

 The College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 It was the first institution in Nashville to earn the accreditation of both its undergraduate and graduate business programs in 1994.
-The Psychology program is accredited by the American Psychological Association and the Teacher Education program by the National Council for Accreditation of Teacher Education (NCATE).

-The College of Engineering has developed corporate partnerships with NASA, Raytheon, and General Motors and is accredited by the Accreditation Board for Engineering and Technology (ABET) and the National Association of Industrial Technology (NAIT).
+The psychology program is accredited by the American Psychological Association.
+Programs in the College of Engineering are accredited by the Accreditation Board for Engineering and Technology (ABET) or the National Association of Industrial Technology (NAIT).

-The College of Health Sciences (formerly the School of Allied Health) includes such programs as the Masters in Physical Therapy and the Bachelor of Health Sciences.
 The Master of Public Health program was accredited in 2015 by the Council on Education for Public Health (CEPH).

-Student activities
+Student life

 Athletics

 Tennessee State University sponsors seven men's and eight women's teams in National Collegiate Athletic Association (NCAA) sanctioned sports.
 The school competes in the NCAA's Division I Football Championship Subdivision and is a member of the Ohio Valley Conference (OVC).
 As a member of the OVC, Tennessee State is one of three Division I HBCU athletic programs that are not members of either the Mid-Eastern Athletic Conference (MEAC) or Southwestern Athletic Conference (SWAC), whose members are primarily HBCU institutions.
+TSU has a rivalry with Tennessee Tech and Kentucky State University.

 Student organizations

-There are over 60 registered student organizations on campus.
+There are over 60 registered student organizations on campus including the Student Government Association, Aristocrat of Bands (AOB), and many Greek-lettered organizations.